KennethOnuorah/mdx-blogposts/posts/the_king_in_yellow_review.md

 ### **The Repairer of Reputations**

-The first story is about a man named Hildred Castaigne, who is the narrator, who one day falls off his horse and suffers a concussion, though later brushes it off as a minor injury.
+The first story is about a man named Hildred Castaigne, who is the narrator, who one day falls off his horse and suffers a concussion, though latter brushes it off as a minor injury.

 Castaigne believes himself to be the rightful heir of "Imperial America" and plots to have his cousin assassinated, who Castaigne believes is trying to take the throne away from him.